Bruiser Kinard: Early life

-Football player

-Ole Miss
+College career

 Kinard attended the University of Mississippi (Ole Miss), lettered for the Ole Miss Rebels from 1935 to 1937 and served as co-captain of the 1937 Ole Miss squad.
 During his three years at Ole Miss, Kinard appeared in all 34 games and averaged 55 minutes per game.
 During one season, he played all 60 minutes in nine games.

 With Kinard playing tackle, the 1936 Ole Miss team compiled a 9–3 record and played in the school's first bowl game, a 20–19 loss to Catholic University in the 1936 Orange Bowl.
 During his junior and senior seasons, Ole Miss went 9–10–3, but Kinard nevertheless received recognition as follows: